valkey-io/valkey-doc/docs/interact/pubsub.md

 * `unsubscribe`: means that we successfully unsubscribed from the channel given as second element in the reply.
   The third argument represents the number of channels we are currently subscribed to.
-  When the last argument is zero, we are no longer subscribed to any channel, and the client can issue any kind of Redis command as we are outside the Pub/Sub state.
+  When the last argument is zero, we are no longer subscribed to any channel, and the client can issue any kind of Valkey command as we are outside the Pub/Sub state.

 * `message`: it is a message received as a result of a `PUBLISH` command issued by another client.
   The second element is the name of the originating channel, and the third argument is the actual message payload.